briv/docteurqui/README.md

     - use https://github.com/Polymer/lit-html for HTML generation within JS code ?
     - fix error popping up on address field when user autocompletes with a Dr who has a blank "address" field.
     - analytics/errors going though grafana + loki https://github.com/grafana/loki/tree/master/docs, with 25GB of disk space should be plenty before dedicated aggregated metrics are needed
+    - get current time for contract establishment from user's browser.

 - use golangCI-lint for Go linting